Understanding Flow Event Data

 Flow events (start/complete/skip overall):

-- Flow started — user initially sees Appcues flow
+- Flow started — user sees the first step in the flow.

-- Flow completed — user reaches the end of the modal/hotspots
+- Flow completed — user walks through every step, interacting with the site along the

 Each of the flow events have a flowId, flowName and other attributes that describe that content, so you can build a funnel pretty easily.
 In addition to flow events, we also send events for the individual "steps" in a flow.